google/trillian-examples/witness/README.md

 ## Feeders

-Specific feeders are listed below, however potential witness operators are advised to simply deploy the [Omniwitness](golang/omniwitness) unless there is a compelling reason to limit the witnessed logs.
+Specific feeders are listed below, however potential witness operators are advised to simply deploy the [Omniwitness](golang/omniwitness) which contains all of these feeders, unless there is a compelling reason to limit the witnessed logs.

 * [Go SumDB](https://github.com/google/trillian-examples/tree/master/sumdbaudit/witness)
 * [Serverless](https://github.com/google/trillian-examples/tree/master/serverless/cmd/feeder)